RamiroFraysse/challenge-improvein/README.md

 - **Redux for Global State Management:** Redux is used to manage global application state, allowing for efficient data management and synchronization.

-- **Storybook for Component Library:** The project includes my custom library of components built with Storybook.
+- **Storybook for Component Library:** The project includes my custom library of components built with Storybook. rf-sb-components

 - **Axios for Data Fetching:** Axios is utilized for making HTTP requests.
 It also includes an interceptor for error handling, allowing for the display of appropriate error messages.